 Where better to start an Alfa Romeo Guilia review than by talking about what may well be the car’s biggest asset - its eye-watering good looks.

 We don’t care if this sounds weird - the Giulia is quite simply beautiful.
 There aren’t many cars on the road this gorgeous.
 Drive one and you won’t have seen so much rubbernecked head-turning since your last trip to an owl sanctuary.

 Alfa Romeos have always been known for their looks and while the Guilia is unique and modern, it manages to retain its classic, utterly distinct and recognisable Milanese look.
 Bellissima!

 The car’s biggest asset - its eye-watering good looks.

 What’s it like to drive?

 The Giulia isn’t just a pretty face, there’s a seriously well-made engine dwelling beneath its chassis.
 There’s a perfect balance of smoothness and performance here.
-Quick steering, top-notch handling and an 8-speed automatic gearbox team up to offer drivers a truly effortless drive.
+Quick steering, top-notch handling and an eight-speed automatic gearbox team up to offer drivers a truly effortless drive.